-... a Scrum Team is regularly creating product increments where the ordering of the Product Backlog is based on several factors, most of which are not fully understood at the time of the ordering.
-For example, the work required to complete a Product Backlog Item (PBI) is unknown before it is completed.
-In addition, the value created by the Product Backlog Item is also unknown beforehand.
+... a Scrum Team is regularly creating product increments where many factors influence the ordering of the Product Backlog, and the team may not perfectly understand these factors when ordering the backlog.
+For example, the Development Team doesn’t know the exact amount of work required to complete a Product Backlog Item (PBI) until they complete it.
+In addition, the Product Owner cannot pinpoint how much value a new Product Backlog Item will create over its lifetime.

 ✥ ✥ ✥

 Big ideas are great to have but the devil is in the detail.